 Some courses that you may come across could include: computer architecture, computer assisted design, calculus, digital imaging, introduction to data structures, physics, programming languages, systems programming, electricity, circuitry, and electro mechanics.

-Approximately 304 colleges in the U.S. offer a computer engineering degree of some kind.
-This year's Best Colleges for Computer Engineering ranking compares 102 of them to identify the best overall programs in the country.
+Our 2023 Best Computer Engineering Schools ranking analyzes 233 of these schools to determine the best overall colleges for computer engineering students.
 Explore this or one of our many other custom CE rankings further below.

 Featured Computer Engineering Programs

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 With a software engineering degree, you'll learn the fundamental concepts and principles – a systematic approach used to develop software on time, on budget and within specifications – throughout your online college classes at SNHU.
 Learn More >